 Defined benefit plans are probably our favorite tax and retirement structure.
 But what is the minimum required years a plan has to be open?
-Is there a 5-year limit?
+Is there a 3 or 5-year limit?

 How does a defined benefit plan work?

 A defined benefit plan is a company-sponsored retirement plan that provides a retirement benefit to eligible employees.
 It operates by calculating the retirement benefits based on a formula established in the plan document.
 The formula considers several factors such as the employee’s compensation history, service years, and expected retirement age.
 The employer is responsible for funding and administering the plan.

 Once an employee meets the plan’s eligibility criteria and becomes a participant, the plan accumulates retirement benefits on their behalf.
 The benefit grows over time, typically through a combination of annual contributions made by the employer and investment earnings on those contributions.
 The employer must assume all the investment risk and ensure that the plan’s assets are sufficient to meet the future benefits.

 Upon reaching retirement age, participants are entitled to receive their defined benefit payments for the rest of their lives.
 The benefit amount is usually a fixed monthly payment, calculated based on the predetermined formula.